Enjoy a Holiday On The Island of Koh Samui

-Tourism and Coconut export are the Island’s main source of income.
+Tourism and coconut export are the island’s main source of income.

-Beautiful Koh Samui Airport
+The Beautiful Koh Samui Airport

 and many other destinations quickly and easily.
 Regular ferry service is also available for more budget minded passengers to and from the mainland.

-Koh Samui now hosts over 1.5 million tourists year round, making this a very popular vacation destination next to Phuket.
+Koh Samui now hosts over 1.5 million tourists year round making this a very popular vacation destination next to Phuket.

 One of Many Magnificent Resorts in Koh Samui